Overwhelmingly Positive Reacti - GuruFocus.com

-Mullen’s first stop in Pasadena, California, for the FIVE EV Crossover Tour was a tremendous success with overwhelming positive feedback from the general public, FIVE reservation holders and Mullen investors.
-Next stop is Anaheim, California.
+Mullen’s first stop in Pasadena, California, for the FIVE EV Crossover Tour was a tremendous success with overwhelmingly positive feedback from the general public, FIVE reservation holders and Mullen investors.
+Next stop is Anaheim, California

 This follows news just released from the California Governor’s office that 17.7% of all new cars sold in California are zero-emission vehicles ("ZEVs”), according to the California Energy Commission.
 The ZEV share of sales is up 42.7% from 2021 and 126.9% from 2020.